Claire Dean

 Qoyllur Rit’i

 The Qoyllur Rit’i pilgrimage is a centuries-old religious pilgrimage that is practiced by those who live in the high Andes.
-Every year, days before the celebration of Corpus Christi, the local villages send a delegation of colourful dancers and pablitos to the Sanctuary of the Señor de Qoylloriti.
+Every year, days before the celebration of Corpus Christi, the local villages send a delegation of colorful dancers and pablitos to the Sanctuary of the Señor de Qoylloriti.
 This Sanctuary is situated spectacularly at the base of the Sinakara mountain, about 3-4 hours’ walk above the village of Mahuayani, at 4600m (15,092 ft).
 This is a breath-taking spectacle with days of non-stop dancing, intermixed with Catholic masses.
 There is truly nothing like it, and if you only get the chance to experience a single traditional celebration, make it this one!

 Qoyllur Rit’i